 Our goal is to develop new technologies for protecting cyber systems that are resilient to unknown and persistent cyber threats and attacks.
 Resilience is underpinned by security, trustworthiness, dependability, availability, surveillance, and automation.
 To achieve the goal, we design novel mechanisms that provide protection levels beyond those of today's cyber systems.
 We are carrying out research that ranges from theory to practice, such as security for heterogeneous cyber environments, trust evaluation in cyber systems, and secure storage and networking systems.

 Our goal is to take multi-disciplinary approach and seeks to integrate the technological, informational, psychological and social dimensions to solve the performance, structure, security, privacy and risk assessment in cyberspace.
 Due to their scale, complexity and heterogeneity, a number of technical and social challenges around security and privacy in cyberspace need to be addressed.
-On one hand, cyberspace has been the effective platform for attackers to launch and distribute malicious information.
-On the other hand, privacy leakage through cyberspace has become a common occurrence.
-We are carrying out research in the areas of malicious behavior modeling, privacy protection, and trust and reputations in cyberspace.
+Machine Learning and predictive behaviour will be key to solving these complex data problems.

 Cyber Physical Systems (CPS) and the Internet of Things (IoT) are emerging as promising service platforms for a next-generation Internet.
 By integrating different devices into a cohesive system, CPS exhibits tremendous capability to meet the information-processing demands of smart environments.
 CPS enables the development of smart, autonomous environments by allowing billions of devices to communicate.
 These devices will provide services in fields such as business, healthcare, social networks, logistics, agriculture, and e-commerce.
 However, security is the key element to meet the demands of CPS for context analysis, automated decision making and the generation of dynamic and intelligent responses in ever-changing environments.
 Global connectivity means CPS is open to malicious attacks and the subversion of normal operations and trust.
 Privacy is yet another critical concern for CPS.
 In addition, the heterogeneity and ubiquity of connected devices exacerbates the complexity of design and deployment of security methodologies.